-Nathan Sutherland, an ex-nurse accused of sexually assaulting an incapacitated woman at a Hacienda Healthcare facility. has pleaded guilty to various charges.
+Nathan Sutherland, an ex-nurse accused of sexually assaulting an incapacitated woman at a Hacienda Healthcare facility, will serve a decade behind bars for the incident.

 Officials with the Arizona Attorney General's Office say the former head of Hacienda Healthcare has pleaded guilty to two fraud-related charges stemming from financial dealings at the company from 2013 to 2018.